karyHerrera/MiPrimerRepo/.github/ISSUE_TEMPLATE/bug_report.md

+---
 name: Bug report
-about: Crea un reporte de error para ayudarnos a mejorar
+about: Create a report to help us improve
-title: "[BUG] Descripción breve"
+title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

-**Describe el error**
+**Describe the bug**
-Una descripción clara y concisa del error.

-**Reproducir**
-Pasos para reproducir el comportamiento:
+A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior:
-1. Ir a '...'
+1. Go to '...'
-2. Hacer clic en '...'
-3. Desplazarse hacia '...'
+2. Click on '....'
+3. Scroll down to '....'
-4. Ver error
+4. See error

-**Comportamiento esperado**
-Una descripción clara y concisa de lo que esperabas que sucediera.

-**Capturas de pantalla**
-Si es posible, añade capturas de pantalla para ayudar a explicar el problema.

-**Entorno (por favor completa la siguiente información):**
+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
-- Sistema operativo: [e.g. Windows, macOS]
+ - OS: [e.g. iOS8.1]
-- Navegador: [e.g. Chrome, Safari]
+ - Browser [e.g. stock browser, safari]
-- Versión del software: [e.g. 22]
+ - Version [e.g. 22]

-**Información adicional**
-Añade cualquier otro contexto sobre el problema aquí.
+**Additional context**
+Add any other context about the problem here.